BYD Dolphin new car review

 Cost of ownership

 As with the Atto 3, the battery used here is of the unique-to-BYD lithium-ion-phosphate 'Blade' variety, which incorporates cells mounted in the strips directly to the pack.
 Which, the Chinese maker says, allows for a much higher cell density than a conventional battery could offer.
 So a much higher driving range then?
 Afraid not.
-The 265 mile range you get with the 60.4kWh battery is reasonably class-competitive, but way off being class leading (a 64kWh MG4 manages 281 miles and a MK2 Hyundai Kona Electric manages 304 miles for instance).
+The 265 mile range you get with the EV version's 60.4kWh battery is reasonably class-competitive, but way off being class leading (a 64kWh MG4 manages 281 miles and a Hyundai Kona Electric manages 304 miles for instance).
 BYD claims an efficiency figure of 4.4 miles per kWh; expect more like 3.5 miles per kWh in the real world.
 To preserve driving range in cold conditions, a heat pump is standard.
-Obviously, the driving range drops quite a lot with the smaller 44.9kWh battery - to 211 miles with the 'Active' version and 193 miles with the 'Boost' variant.

 You'd think that BYD building, designing and owning this car's entire set of EV drivetrain components (including battery and semiconductors) would allow the company to make the Dolphin the first car in its segment to offer a truly modern 800V electrical architecture capable of allowing charging with the new breed of ultra-rapid DC public chargers.
-But no, it's the same conventional 400V system as everyone else uses - and with the bigger battery, there's an 11kW on-board charger which, when connected to a public 150kW DC charger allows the Dolphin to be charged to a modest maximum of 88kW.
+But no, it's the same conventional 400V system as everyone else uses - and with the EV version's battery, there's an 11kW on-board charger which, when connected to a public 150kW DC charger allows the Dolphin to be charged to a modest maximum of 88kW.
 At that speed, a 30-80% boost takes 29 minutes.
 Quite a few competitors can do a 10-80% charge in that kind of time though.
-An AC charge from a home 7kW single-phase wallbox with the bigger battery takes 9 hours and 42 minutes from empty to full.
+An AC charge from a home 7kW single-phase wallbox with the EV takes 9 hours and 42 minutes from empty to full.
 If you can use an 11kW 3-phase charger, that figure falls to six and a half hours.
-If you're looking at a cheaper Dolphin with the smaller 44.9kWh battery, bear in mind that it can only charge from an AC source at up to 7kW and can only power from a public DC charger at up to 60kW.

 + More